 - Employees like semi-monthly pay periods due to knowing the exact date they will be paid.

 Using a monthly pay period system, employees are generally paid one time at the end of the month for a total of 12 paychecks in a year.

 - This method is most often used for salaried employees.

 - For payroll departments, monthly pay is less time-consuming and frees up payroll personnel for other work.

 - It is a faster method, has less chance of creating errors, and it's less costly.

-- Monthly pay periods are the least popular option as it makes planning personal finances more difficult.
+- Monthly pay periods are the least popular option as they make planning personal finances more difficult.

 What Are Pay Periods for Salaried Employees?

 Salaried employees, unlike hourly employees, have their pay based on an annual amount.
 The annual amount is divided by the number of pay periods within the year.
 For example, a salaried employee making $36,000 per year would have that figure divided by 12 resulting in a monthly gross paycheck of $3,000.